ivarref/recurring-cup/README.md

 # recurring-cup

-Schedule lazy sequences in Clojure.

-## Requirements

-The JVM.
+Schedule daily or weekly occurences in a given timezone in Clojure (JVM only).

 ## Installation